-1. For barramundi, the closed season is from midday on 1 November to midday on 1 February.
+1. For barramundi the closed season is-

+- (a) in the Gulf of Carpentaria-from midday on 6 October to midday on 1 February; and - (b) elsewhere-from midday on 1 November to midday on 1 February.

 Spanner crab

 2. For spanner crab, the closed season is from midday on 20 November to midday on 20 December.